f0ursqu4r3/jumpstone/docs/API.md

 ### `POST /sessions/login`

 Initiates a session for the supplied identifier/secret pair.
-The current prototype authenticates against an in-memory store (suitable for local development); persistence will move to Postgres once the user schema is finalized.
+The current prototype authenticates against an in-memory store (suitable for local development); issued sessions persist to Postgres when a database pool is available (see `backend/migrations/0002_create_sessions.sql`), otherwise they remain in-memory for the process lifetime.

 - **Success**: returns HTTP 200 with a JSON payload containing a signed token and expiration timestamp.
 - **Validation error**: returns HTTP 400 with a list of field errors.